blainehansen/crowdsell/project.md

 What's the mvp?

 People can create (very bare) profiles.
-People can create projects.
+People can create.
-People can contribute to those projects.
+People can contribute.
 It's reasonably fluid to use.
 There's no errors.